MyNameIsTrez/tiny-json-parser-in-c/README.md

 The `json_init()` function puts an internal struct at the start of the buffer [here](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/blob/eed044c1d1950a0df7707e197b4cf05a3520b11f/json.c#L534-L540). `json()` uses the remaining buffer bytes to allocate the arrays it needs for parsing [here](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/blob/eed044c1d1950a0df7707e197b4cf05a3520b11f/json.c#L462).

 If one of the arrays turns out to be too small, it'll automatically restart the parsing, with the array's capacity doubled [here](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/blob/1e5dd1ae77e3f247f28026cc10abedd876aa43f0/json.c#L375-L376).
-So the first parsed JSON file will take a few iterations to be parsed successfully, while the JSON files after that will usually only take a single iteration.
+So the first parsed JSON file will take a few iterations to be parsed successfully, while the JSON files after that will usually just take a single iteration.

 The parser uses an [array-based hash table](https://mynameistrez.github.io/2024/06/19/array-based-hash-table-in-c.html) to detect duplicate object keys, and `longjmp()` to [keep the clutter of error handling at bay](https://mynameistrez.github.io/2024/03/21/setjmp-plus-longjmp-equals-goto-but-awesome.html).